10 Best Examples of Ancient Greek Architecture

 Temple of Apollo, Delphi

-Temple of Apollo is one of the most ancient Greek buildings as its construction dates back to the fourth century BC.
+The Temple of Apollo is one of the most ancient Greek temples as its construction dates back to the fourth century BC.
 This temple is not as prominent as it was before as it has turned into ruin because of several incarnations.
-The temple has been destroyed a number of times due to fire and earthquake but the ruins still contain limestone Doric columns and precious stones.
+The temple has been destroyed several times due to fire and earthquake but the ruins still contain limestone Doric columns and precious stones.

 Temple of Apollo, Delphi